Burnout has increased during the COVID-19 pandemic

 Burnout is enough of a problem in a regular year, but amidst the COVID-19 pandemic—where workloads have increased and social interactions are few and far between—many may find that the burden is becoming increasingly difficult to handle.

-Balancing school, work, extracurriculars and maintaining social connection can lead university students to feel fatigued, emotionally and mentally drained and overextended, especially when coupled with the stress of COVID-19.
+Balancing school, work, extracurriculars and maintaining social connection can lead university students to feel fatigued, emotionally or mentally drained and overextended, especially when coupled with the stress of COVID-19.

 About a year ago, seven out of 10 Canadian professionals reported feeling symptoms of burnout amid the pandemic.
 Now, it’s not unreasonable to assume that these symptoms have remained steadfast, or even increased.